A six-day residential programme in Aotearoa New Zealand.

 |Arrival (evening before)||Arrive by 16.00.
 Dinner at 19.00|

 |Day TWO||Solo practice.|

 |Day THREE||Stories & narrative.|

 |Departure (morning after)||Close 09.00.
 Depart by 10.30.|

-This course is for anyone interested in working with the transformative potential of outdoor experiences - from urban parks to untracked wilderness.
+This course is for anyone interested in working with outdoor experiences to encourage sustainable lifestyles and leadership.

 It is recommended that you bring around five years experience in some related form of professional practice - working with groups or one-to-one, indoors or out.
 However, each application is considered individually, so please do ask if you’re not sure.

 At a venue of your choice, or we can organise one for you.

 The course starts at 16.00 on the evening prior.
 Please arrive by 15.00 so that you have time to settle in before starting on time.

 The course finishes around 16.00 on day six.
 We then have dinner together and stay overnight before departure by 10.30am the next morning.